 Contact the carrier or plan administrator and request that payments sent by check, or EFT.

 The carrier or plan administrator may give you the run around; be persistent and insistent in your denial to accept virtual card payments.

 Read the fine print; it will have instructions on how to opt out.

-For more information: Dentists can opt out of credit card reimbursement from third-party payers
+The ADA also has information: Dentists can opt out of credit card reimbursement from third-party payers

 U.S. Code of Federal Regulations.
 CFR 45§162.925.
 Additional requirements for health plans.
 Gov Regs. https://www.govregs.com/regulations/expand/title45_chapterA-i1_part162_subpartI_section162.925

 Requesting EFT payments from health plans and status of implementation of operating rules.
 Council for Affordable Quality Healthcare (CAQH).
 December 2013. https://www.caqh.org/sites/default/files/core/template/letters/Sample_Provider_EFT_Request_Letter_to_Health_Plan.pdf